ErpNetDocs/tech/advanced/calculated-attributes/operators/like.md

 - 'a%o' → Finds any values that start with "a" and ends with "o".

-The following example returns True if the the string contains 'Apple' and after 'Apple' there is exactly on character:
+The following example returns True if the the string contains 'Apple' and after 'Apple' there is exactly one character:

 ```
 10 LIKE ATTRIB:Notes CONST:%Apple_